FergusCurrie/icloud/readme.md

 - [ ] adding to 51dataset. don't think file updates automatically assoicate.
 - [ ] add qdrant integration... current model embeddings.
 - [ ] mlflow integration
+- [ ] fifty one inbuilt image embedding is incredible, can naively view all images in 2d space. like what i've manuyally implemented in jupytermany times
+- [ ] label must be saved in the tfrecord file.
+  - how does a image go from unlabelled to labeleld then, rewrite the tfrecord?
+    - plausbile as making tfrecord uses raw bytes of image, doesnt decode (so fast)

 # labels